deephaven/deephaven-core/demo/web/src/main/notebooks/B. Data science, ML, & AI/B4 PyTorch and Deephaven.md

 iris_predictions_live = learn.learn(
     table = live_iris,
     model_func = predict_with_model,
-    inputs = [learn.Input(["SepalLengthCM", "SepalWidthCM", "PetalLengthCM", "PetalWidthCM"], table_to_tensor_double)],
+    inputs = [learn.Input(x_cols, table_to_tensor_double)],
-    outputs = [learn.Output("PredictedClass", tensor_to_table_integer, "int")],
+    outputs = [learn.Output("Prediction", get_predicted_class, "int")],
-    batch_size = 5
+    batch_size = 10
 )
 ```
 \
 \
 And there we have it.
 Our model is working on live data.
 The only extra work we needed to make that happen was to set up the real-time data stream.
 Pretty simple!
-This may be a toy problem, but the steps hold true to more complex ones.
+This may be a simple problem, but the approach to solving it holds true to more complex ones.